Subscribe to updates

 ICB Update

-The Integrated Care Board (ICB) was scheduled to provide an update on its activities.
-Key areas of discussion included the NHS Government Reset Programme, which involves a voluntary redundancy scheme and a formal Management of Change consultation.
-The update also covered winter pressures, the launch of a new Lung Cancer Screening Programme, and a review of Locally Commissioned Services (LCS) in General Practice.
+An update from the NHS Shropshire, Telford and Wrekin (ICB) was scheduled, covering current activities and next steps.
+Key topics included the NHS Government Reset Programme, which involves a voluntary redundancy scheme and a formal Management of Change consultation.
+The update also addressed Urgent & Emergency Care winter pressures, highlighting initiatives to mitigate winter pressures and improve patient flow.
+The launch of a new Lung Cancer Screening (LCS) Programme for people living in STW was noted, aiming to identify lung cancer early.
+Additionally, a review of Locally Commissioned Services (LCS) in General Practice was underway to ensure funding is fair, sustainable, and aligned with local population needs.

 ShIPP Update